benjimaestro/moagcoin/README.md

 your own fault you dumb bitch!!!!!!!!
 ## Your code is bad and your snarky comments arent helpful :(
 tough tits, booby face!

+MoagCoin brought to you by Benjimaestro#0119 and M.O.A.G#1337